ontola/home/_posts/2019-06-29-rdf-serialization-formats.md

 ## TL;DR

+- Use Hex-Tuples if you want high performance in JS with dynamic data.
+- Use JSON-AD if you don't have to support existing RDF data, but do value JSON compatibility and type safety.
-- Use HDT if you have big static datasets and want the best performance and compression.
+- Use HDT if you have big, static datasets and want the best performance and compression.
-- Use Hex-Tuples if you want high performance in JS with dynamic, non-static data.
 - Use N-Triples / N-Quads if you want decent performance and high compatibility.
 - Use JSON-LD if you want to improve your existing JSON API, and don't need performant RDF parsing.
 - Use Turtle if you want to manually read & edit your RDF.